nielsbasjes/conventional-commits-maven-release/README.md

 # Introduction
 When using the [maven release plugin](https://maven.apache.org/maven-release/) you can add custom rules on how the next version is determined.
 Such a "next version calculation" is called a Version Policy.

-This is a version policy that enforces the Semantic Versioning format and upgrades major/minor/patch element for next development version depending on the commit messages since the previous release (actually tag in the SCM).
+This is a version policy that enforces the Semantic Versioning format and upgrades major/minor/patch element for next development version depending on the commit messages since the previous release which is detected by looking at the tags in the SCM.

 The default configuration follows the [Conventional Commits](https://www.conventionalcommits.org/) standard for calculating the next version.